Grover Museum: As Benevolent and Protective Order of the Elks Lodge No. 457

-Museum
+Museum and Historical Society

 In 1922, the Shelby County Historical Society was formed, but was only active for a couple years.
 In 1951, a few local community members decided to revive the organization, with the first meeting being held in the Shelby County Commissioners' room at the Shelby County Courthouse.
 More members were added, and by 1967, enough interest had developed in the community to hold the inaugural Blue River Valley Pioneer Craft Fair, which allows attendees to visit living historians throughout the Shelby County Fairground, and watch them as they reproduce crafts from a bygone era.

 As more interest built in local history, the group decided they needed a place to properly store and display the artifacts that were being donated to them.
 In 1978, Lena Firn Grover willed her farm to the organization, which sold it for $280,000 on November 12, 1979.
 The money raised in that sale allowed the museum to make a bid for the then-defunct B.P.O.E.
 Lodge on December 17, 1979, and on January 10, 1980, the bid was approved.

 The group first met in the museum on April 10, 1980, and also began making renovations to the building, at an estimated cost of $75,000.
 Nearly a year later, on March 5, 1981, the Shelby County Historical Society dedicated the Grover Museum, and opened its first exhibit, which was "From the Land, Shelby County Farming."

 That same year, the museum held its first Quilt Show exhibit, which continues annually today.

 In 1988, construction began on the permanent exhibit, "The Streets of Old Shelby," which is a life-sized village that features a number of shops and businesses that might have been found in Shelby County in the late 1800s and early 1900s.The project, which took 15 years to complete, was built in the Elks' former ballroom.

 In addition to "The Streets of Old Shelby," which is a built-to-scale recreation of the village, the museum also houses a railroad exhibit, which features a railroad diorama, with two working trains, as well as an interurban train, which runs around the top of the room.

 During the third Saturday of the month, visitors can receive free root beer floats in the Emporium.